citrus-it/illumos-omnios/docs/how-to-build.md

 ```
 $ git clone git://repo.or.cz/illumos-gate/unleashed.git
+$ cd unleashed
 ```

 Build
 -----

-To build everything, you want to use the nightly shell script.
-For now it still requires an "env" file which defines the environment.
-(A sample env file can be found in the tools directory.)
-To start the build, simply run:
+For a complete build, use 'tools/nightly.sh':

 ```
-$ ./tools/nightly.sh <env file>
+$ ./tools/nightly.sh tools/env.sh
 ```

-This results in installable packages in the packages directory.
+On success, this results in installable packages in the packages directory.

-Incremental Build
+Incremental build
 -----------------

 Rebuilding a component is the easiest after a full nightly build.
-(TODO: document a no-nightly component building)

-Building a specific component can be either easy or somewhat arcane - depending on whether the component is under the legacy build system or the new one.

-To build a component that is using the new build system (e.g., cat(1)), simply change into the source directory and run bmake.
+To build a component that is using the new build system (e.g., cat(1)), change into the source directory and run make.
 For example:

 ```
 $ cd bin/cat
-$ bmake DESTDIR=.../proto/root_i386
-$ bmake install DESTDIR=.../proto/root_i386
+$ make
+# make install
 ```

-Note: Omitting DESTDIR will result in the component being built against the running system and installed to /.
+The component will be built against the running system and installed to /.
+To build against and install to the "proto area", pass the full path to 'proto/root\_i386' to both 'make' and 'make install' as DESTDIR=path.

-To build a component under the legacy build system, more steps are needed:
+To build a component under the legacy (dmake) build system, ie. things under 'usr/src':

 ```
 $ ./tools/bldenv.sh <env file>